 A better understanding of the seriousness of a TBI can help your client get the treatment they may need and the verdict they deserve.

 During this webinar with John Zacharias and his nationally renowned team at Advantage Healthcare Systems you’ll learn about TBI identification and treatment options for your clients.

-– TBI Assessment – Simple screening options (including a TBI questionnaire)
+– TBI Assessment – Simple screening options

 – Process and timeframes for evaluation, such as neurologist, then neuropsychologist